Stuycs-K/final-project-4-zabranov-max-kumar-suhana/WORKLOG.md

 ### 5/23

-implemented basic methods and variables for rabbit class, including subclasses
+implemented basic methods and variables for rabbit class, including subclasses, need to complete loop to test

 ### date y